- VDH COVID-19 Vaccine Eligibility Tool

 We are actively in communications with State Officials to obtain answers to questions and processes.
 We want to make sure that all information is current and accurate.
 As processes and questions are confirmed with DMAS, we will advise the members and families we serve and our community.
 We are collecting all questions and advocating on our community’s behalf.
 Please stay tuned for more confirmed and accurate information and directives.

 We are trying to keep all information as accurate as possible.
 Please bear with us as we navigate these uncharted waters through this unprecedented time.
-Moms In Motion works as a company unit, not independent SFs.
+Moms In Motion (Moms) / At Home Your Way (AHYW) works as a company unit, not independent SFs.
 Our SFs cannot give any more insight than what they know.

-Starting Monday, March 16th and until further notice, if you have scheduled visits with your Moms In Motion Service Facilitator, these visits will be done virtually as opposed to in your homes.
+Starting Monday, March 16th and until further notice, if you have scheduled visits with your Moms /AHYW A Medicaid-enrolled provider who supports eligible people, and sometimes their families, in properly using consumer-directed services., these visits will be done virtually as opposed to in your homes.
 The health and well-being of our clients and their families, our team members, and our communities are our number one priority.

 As a reminder, if you are admitted into a hospital for any reason, please let your Service Facilitator know as soon as possible.
 This allows us to ensure a smooth transition back into community-based services and restart your hours, which will typically end as a result of any hospital admission.